joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - What growth do we expect?
 - What is the minimum number of people needed to protect the team's roadmap?
 - How senior is the PM, my partner, in this project?
+- Have we got a good understanding of the soft and hard skills of each teammate?
+- Have we got policies/guidelines for: team buildings, hackathons, conferences, offsites, ...
+- How can we know if our people is highly motivated?

 ---